 Further, any answers given will be based upon the rules contained in the current edition of Robert’s Rules of Order Newly Revised.
+As indicated on the Official Robert’s Rules of Order Website:

 “These rules are, in effect, default rules; that is to say, they govern only if there are no contrary provisions in any federal, state, or other law applicable to the society, or in the society’s bylaws, or in any special rules of order that the society has adopted.”